kitfactory/ermine/README.md

 # Ermine

-Super Easy Machine Learning Tool for TensorFlow
+Super Easy Machine Learning Tool using TensorFlow.

 ## 1. What is Ermine?

-Ermine is executor of the machine learning playlist which is compose of components.
+Ermine is executor of the machine learning program which is composed from units.

 You can edit the playlist with excellent GUI.
 You can edit it like the block play.